Migrating from Cocoa Touch

 For more information about controls and the target-action model in OS X apps, see Control and Cell Programming Topics.

 The responder chain in OS X differs slightly from the responder chain in iOS.
-In OS X, view controllers are not part of the chain for either user events or action messages (as they are in UIKit).
+As of OS X v10.10, view controllers are added as part of the chain for either user events or action messages.
+In earlier versions of OS X, view controllers are not part of the chain.
 For action messages, the responder chain in OS X includes window controllers and the view hierarchies of key windows and main windows.
 AppKit also uses the responder chain for cooperative error handling.

 To learn more about the responder chain, see Cocoa Event Handling Guide.